 MetadataShow full item record

 AbstractThe spin field-effect transistor, an essential building block for spin information processing, shows promise for energy-efficient computing.
-Despite steady progress, it suffers from a low output signal because of low spin injection and detection efficiencies.
+Despite steady progress, it suffers from a low-output signal because of low spin injection and detection efficiencies.
 We demonstrate that this low-output obstacle can be overcome by utilizing direct and inverse spin Hall effects for spin injection and detection, respectively, without a ferromagnetic component.
-The output voltage of our all-electric spin Hall transistor is about two orders of magnitude larger than previously reported spin transistors based on ferromagnets or quantum point contacts.
-Moreover, the symmetry of spin Hall effect allows all-electric spin Hall transistors to effectively mimic n-type and p-type devices, opening a way of realizing the complementary functionality.
+The output voltage of our all-electric spin Hall transistor is about two orders of magnitude larger than that of previously reported spin transistors based on ferromagnets or quantum point contacts.
+Moreover, the symmetry of the spin Hall effect allows all-electric spin Hall transistors to effectively mimic n-type and p-type devices, opening a way of realizing the complementary functionality.

-PublisherAmerican Chemical Society
+PublisherAmerican Chemical Society (ACS)

 - Electrical detection of coherent spin precession using the ballistic intrinsic spin Hall effect.

 - Authors: Choi WY, Kim HJ, Chang J, Han SH, Koo HC, Johnson M